ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ### Configure Cognito User Client

-To get the token first we need to have a client for our User Pool.
-You can use bellow configurations to create the User Pool Client.
+To get the token first, we need to have a client for our User Pool.
+You can use the below configurations to create the User Pool Client.

 ```yaml
   MyCognitoUserPoolClient: # You can choose your own name.